What is diabetes?

 - Your health care team (doctor, nurse, diabetes educator, dietitian, psychologist, fitness coach, social worker) can help.

 They can help you create a physical activity and healthy eating plan that will work for you.
-They can also inform you of the medication used to treat diabetes.
+They can also tell you about medication used to treat diabetes.

 - Get help from others.
 Talk with your family and friends and ask for support.